kakaingalu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. chown [user] [file]  - changes file onwer.

 5. touch - this command creates a empty file.

+6. chmod u+x [filename] - this comands adds excute permission of a file to the user.